-He wasÂ the “Games Mechanic” (head game designer) at Melbourne’s premiere live games company, Pop Up Playground.
-He has designed dozens of games for and with the company, including Spy Catcher, The Curse, #TrueRomansAll (commissioned by Bell Shakespeare’s Mind’s Eye program), 1000 Cities (for City of Melbourne),Â Viking battle The RideÂ and hit immersive bankÂ heist adventureÂ Small Time Criminals, set in a real two-storey bank building.
+He wasÂ the “Games Mechanic” (head game designer) at Melbourne’s premiere live games company, Pop Up Playground, from its inception until it closed in 2018.
+He designed dozens of games for and with the company, including large-scale social deduction game Spy Catcher, creepy clown chase The Curse, #TrueRomansAll (a choose-your-own-adventure version of Julius Caesar on the streets of Melbourne, commissioned by Bell Shakespeare’s Mind’s Eye program),Â epic bicycle adventure 1000 Cities (for City of Melbourne),Â Viking battle The RideÂ and hit immersive bankÂ heist adventureÂ Small Time Criminals, set in a two-storey ex-bank building.

 In 2012, Ben contributed to Magpie Games’Â Our Last Best Hope,Â aÂ storytelling game of heroic sacrifice and humanity-threatening disaster.
 The Companion book introducesÂ a variety of new ways to play it, including Ben’s rules and guidelines for playing the game as a comedy.
 He also contributed some ideas for the main rulebook.Â The game is available on DriveThruRPG and through the publisher’s web site.

 He designed the simple fantasy roleplaying game Dungeon Time for younger children (see the Games page for sample), which he teaches as part of a workshop run with arts organisations and libraries.Â He currently has several tabletop games in various stages of development, including comedy roleplaying gameÂ Amateur Hour Apocalypse, and runs workshops for children and adults in game design and Dungeons & Dragons both independently and with 100 Story Building in Footscray.